 Generally speaking, getting a mortgage requires a debt-to-income ratio of 43% or lower.
 Make sure to crunch the numbers to determine whether your income will qualify you for a second mortgage.

-Whether You Can Realistically Afford a Second Home
+Can You Realistically Afford a Second Home in Washington?

 Just because you can get a mortgage for a second mortgage doesn’t necessarily mean that you can realistically afford a second home.
 The last thing you want is to be house poor.